Phathom Pharmaceuticals Announces Positive Topline Results from Phase 3 PHALCON-NERD-301 Trial Evaluating Daily Dosing of Vonoprazan for Symptomatic Non-Erosive Gastroesophageal Reflux Disease (NERD)

 - Over 45 million people in the U.S. are estimated to have NERD, the largest subcategory of gastroesophageal reflux disease (GERD)

-/EIN News/ -- FLORHAM PARK, N.J., Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Phathom Pharmaceuticals, Inc. (Nasdaq: PHAT), a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases and disorders, announced today positive topline results from PHALCON-NERD-301, a Phase 3 study evaluating the efficacy and safety of vonoprazan for the daily treatment of adults in symptomatic non-erosive gastroesophageal reflux disease (sGERD or NERD).
+FLORHAM PARK, N.J., Jan.
+08, 2023 (GLOBE NEWSWIRE) -- Phathom Pharmaceuticals, Inc. PHAT, a biopharmaceutical company focused on developing and commercializing novel treatments for gastrointestinal diseases and disorders, announced today positive topline results from PHALCON-NERD-301, a Phase 3 study evaluating the efficacy and safety of vonoprazan for the daily treatment of adults in symptomatic non-erosive gastroesophageal reflux disease (sGERD or NERD).
 Vonoprazan is an investigational first-in-class potassium-competitive acid blocker (PCAB) from a novel class of medicines that block acid secretion in the stomach.
 Full results from the study are expected later this year.

 The topline results from the four-week, double-blind, placebo-controlled period showed both doses of vonoprazan 10 mg and 20 mg met the primary endpoint and demonstrated significantly greater percentage of 24-hour heartburn-free days versus placebo (mean 46.4% vonoprazan 10 mg, 46.0% vonoprazan 20 mg, compared to 27.5% for placebo; p<0.0001 for both vonoprazan 10 mg and 20 mg versus placebo).
 The median percentage of 24-hour heartburn-free days was 48.3%, 46.7% and 17.0% for vonoprazan 10 mg, vonoprazan 20 mg, and placebo, respectively.